 My perspective began to shift, and my confidence grew.
 Everyone, did not think I was crazy.
 I became more social at school, and sometimes responded to a teacher’s snide remark.
 When things were especially difficult, I’d excuse myself to the bathroom to pray.
 In the privacy of a bathroom stall, I felt my Father in Heaven’s love pouring over me.
 Those moments are still sacred to me.

 The rest of my Junior year was pretty great.
 As my social capacity grew, I realized that I had been mistaken about my peers.
 They didn’t think I was weird; they respected me.
 “Hey, just wanted you to know, I think what you're doing is cool,” someone would randomly say after class.
 Or, “I like it when you stick up for yourself.
 Good Job!”
 By the end of the year, my yearbook was filled with messages of encouragement and support and references to the meetings I was still constantly called into.
 Even one of my teachers wrote, “Good luck with your summer ‘mission;’ ” -- a reference to my new church.

-Senior year the random meetings continued, only they began including Angie.
+Senior year the random meetings continued, only they began including my friend.
 For months, we were threatened with truancy and not graduating after turning in early dismissal notes for one school day.
 After seeing so many tactics used, I knew that threatening my friend was just another approach -- this wasn’t really about “truancy.”
-I began to doubt if I was doing the right thing when my decision to change my faith started affecting my friend.
-But, Angie exuded confidence.
+I began to doubt if I was doing the right thing, but my friend exuded confidence.
 "She can't do that!" she'd say.

 Before we knew it, we graduated.
 After the ceremony, Angie and I went to the highest outdoor tier overlooking the quad.
 With our arms around each other's shoulders and our diploma's in hand, we shouted to the parents and graduates not yet dispersed below;